Episode 03 | How to Achieve Brand Growth in the UK Health & Wellness Market

 Speakers

-UK Managing Director at Ceuta Group, Annette D’Abreo, is joined by Ceuta Group’s UK Client Director, Louise Phillips, and Director of UK Pharmacy Retail and Wholesale, Ben Knight, to discuss how to achieve brand growth in the UK Health & Wellness market.
+UK Managing Director at Ceuta Group, an IQVIA business, Annette D’Abreo, is joined by Ceuta Group’s UK Client Director, Louise Phillips, and Director of UK Pharmacy Retail and Wholesale, Ben Knight, to discuss how to achieve brand growth in the UK Health & Wellness market.

 The UK is a famously challenging market for Health & Wellness brands to successfully launch into, let alone build sustainable success.
 But Ceuta Group’s Ben Knight and Louise Philips have been navigating the market for years, unlocking growth for new and established brands alike.
 Tune in to unveil their strategic tips and advice.

-If you feel inspired and want to learn more about how Ceuta Group can boost your business growth, get in touch.
+If you feel inspired and want to learn more about how Ceuta Group, an IQVIA business, can unlock your brand’s full potential, get in touch.

 Get in touch